cedirusyaid/cedirusyaid/README.md

 Hello!
 I am a passionate developer eager to contribute to open source and build impactful projects.
 This README serves as a brief introduction to who I am and what I do.

 ## Skills & Technologies
 - Programming Languages: PHP, Python, Shell Script, JavaScript
 - Web Development: HTML, CSS, PHP
+- Frameworks: CodeIgniter (PHP)
 - Databases: MySQL
 - Tools & Platforms: Git, Linux